Sean Manaea #59 of the New York Mets walks across...

 “It’s definitely my proudest season I’ve ever had, just from a health standpoint, everything I was able to accomplish,” he said.
 “It’s been a very fun season for me personally.”

-As for the bullpen, Edwin Diaz has blown saves in two of his past three chances, working across multiple innings in each case.
+As for the bullpen: Diaz has blown saves in two of his past three chances, working across multiple innings in each case.
 Jose Butto is 1-for-3 in clean postseason appearances and nearly ended the Mets’ season in Milwaukee.
 Phil Maton, so good since joining the Mets in early July, has had a few hiccups lately.
 Ryne Stanek has earned his way into Mendoza’s circle of trust.

-And then there is Peterson, who has played a key role in two of the Mets’ three playoff wins, picking up the save in the Wild-Card Series clincher Thursday and tossing three scoreless innings behind Kodai Senga on Saturday.
+And then there is Peterson, who has played a key role in two of the Mets’ three playoff wins, picking up the save in the Wild Card Series clincher Thursday and tossing three scoreless innings behind Kodai Senga on Saturday.

 Peterson was among the Mets’ better starters — 2.90 ERA, 1.29 WHIP in about two-thirds of a season — but they don’t need him in the rotation for now.